-So you need an MDR solution—managed detection and response.
+So you need an MDR (managed detection and response) solution.
 Let’s break that down and figure out which piece is most critical for your business.
-Below, we’ll discuss how to determine which aspect you should focus on, plus some questions you should ask as you’re evaluating an MDR service.
+Below, we’ll discuss how to determine which aspect you should focus on, plus some questions you should ask as you’re evaluating an MDR solutions service.

 The “Managed” Part of MDR

 Is the Managed part most important?
-Is it because you don’t have the budget, bandwidth, or expertise to manage either the tools or the security operations capability needed to tackle detection and response—especially in light of the never-ending stream of ransomware attacks?
+Is it because you don’t have the budget, bandwidth, or human expertise to manage either the tools or the dedicated managed security operations capabilities needed to tackle detection and response—especially in light of the never-ending stream of ransomware attacks?
 Outsourcing seems like a great solution.
 You get 24/7/365 coverage and don’t need to manage additional tools or hire more people.

 When you’re prioritizing the managed aspect, here are a few things to consider: